Savvythelegend/PGDocs/docs/instance_manager.md

 provides details on checking the disk space used by WAL segments and standard metrics on disk usage exported to Prometheus.

-!!!
-Important
+:::important
-    In a production system, it is critical to monitor the database continuously.
+In a production system, it is critical to monitor the database
+    continuously.
 Exhausted disk storage can lead to a database server shutdown.

-!!!
-Note
+:::note
-    The detection of exhausted storage relies on a storage class that accurately reports disk size and usage.
+The detection of exhausted storage relies on a storage class that
+    accurately reports disk size and usage.
 This may not be the case in simulated Kubernetes environments like Kind or with test storage class implementations such as `csi-driver-host-path`.